Industrial Disease Claims

 At The Compensation Experts, we believe that professional legal representation should be available to everyone.
 That is why we offer a No Win No Fee* agreement (*Conditions may apply.
 Please see details at the bottom of the page) to minimise any financial risk associated with making a claim.

 Whatever you decide, The Compensation Experts will do our best to help, so you can move on from your accident.

 Contact us today and see how we can help you start your compensation claim.

 If you have been harmed physically in the last 3 years, due to someone else’s negligence, the short answer is yes.

 Exceptions to this include industrial disease or if you were a child at the time of the accident.
 In this case you may have a longer period to claim.Find out more

 As every injury is different, the amount of compensation paid out can also differ case to case.
 Varying factors lead to the final figure.
 These include: extent of your injuries, loss of earnings, future losses and more.

 Our dedicated team of experts will give you an indication of how much you could potentially claim for.Find out more

 We understand that when making a claim it’s important to know what to expect and when to expect it.
 That’s why we make the process as transparent & clear as possible.

-Your solicitor will gather all the evidence and will notify the negligent party that you wish to begin claim proceedings.
-With your solicitor negotiating on your behalf, you will be kept up to date every step of the way.Find out more
+Your solicitor will gather all the evidence.
+They will then notify the negligent party that you wish to begin claim proceedings.
+With your solicitor negotiating on your behalf, you will be up to date every step of the way.Find out more